mmayers12/wikidata/README.md

 The `clean_data.sh` script will split the data into smaller pieces for better data loading.
-In the process of splitting, it will remove all non-english language data and all sitelinks, to reduce data size.
+In the process of splitting, it will remove all non-english language data and all sitelinks, to reduce data size. (approx 3 hr)

 ### Data Load

 The `load_data.sh` script will load the split wikidata dump file into blazegraph.
-The data is stored in wikidata.jnl, which comes to about 90 GB in the current (20170130) dump of wikidata.
+The data is stored in wikidata.jnl, which comes to about 90 GB in the current (20170130) dump of wikidata. (approx 17 hr)